Epic (2013 film): Soundtrack

-Danny Elfman, who previously worked on the William Joyce adaptation Meet the Robinsons, composed the original music for the film, which was released on May 21, 2013, by Sony Classics.
+Danny Elfman, who previously worked on another William Joyce film adaptation Meet the Robinsons, composed the original music for the film, which was released on May 21, 2013, by Sony Classics.
 Beyoncé performed and co-wrote with Sia an original song, titled "Rise Up."
 The song was released as a digital single and as part of the digital version of the soundtrack.
-This was the first time that a film produced by Blue Sky Studios had not been scored by John Powell since the first Ice Age installment in 2002, which was composed by David Newman.
+That was the first time that a film produced by Blue Sky Studios had not been scored by John Powell since the first Ice Age installment in 2002, which was composed by David Newman.